dshrivastav/BHAIMLPC/README.md

 ## Bar coupon Summary Hypothesis
 Drivers who accepted bar coupons are generally younger, socially active, price-conscious, and often accompanied by friends or partners.
 They are more likely to engage in leisure activities, live in urban or suburban settings, and demonstrate higher acceptance of promotions aligned with their lifestyle preferences.

+## CarryAway coupon summary hypothesis
+Based on a similar analysis for the Carry Away coupons, it is clear that this type of coupon had a pretty high acceptance rate of 73.77%.
+Overall, factors like kids and age did not impact the carry away coupon acceptance rate.
+However, it appears that people from urban and sub-urban background are more likely to accept carry out and take away coupons than those who are in farming, fishing and rural background.

+## Recommendations
+Given that the driver behaviors and demographics correlate with higher coupon acceptance rates, following is recommended for marketing purposes.
+1. Bar coupons be marketed to younger drivers, who are socially active, price conscious
+2. Both Bar and CarryAway coupons be targeted for drivers in urban and sub-urban setting.